Eid Al-Fayez

-Eid Al-Fayez (Arabic: عيد الفايز),(born 1945) is a Jordanian politician.
+Eid Za'al Nimer Al-Fayez (عيد زعل نمر الفايز; 10 October 1945 – 9 April 2025) was a Jordanian politician.

-Personal information
+Background

-Al-Fayez was born in 1945 in Manja, Jordan.
-He is descended from a Bedouin tribe in Jordan called Bani Sakhr.
+Al-Fayez was born in Manja, Jordan on 10 October 1945.
+He was a member of the Al-Fayez family, the ruling family of the Bani Sakhr tribe.
 In 1969 he received a bachelor's degree in Economics from Beirut Arab University (BAU).
 From then until 1983 he worked in the private sector in America.
-In 1983 he started working in the public sector and has held various government positions such as Minister of Labour, Minister of State, Minister of Youth and Sports, and Minister of Interior which he held for several years after the 2005 Amman bombings.
-He is a widower and has three children.
+In 1983 he started working in the public sector and held various government positions such as Minister of Labour, Minister of State, Minister of Youth and Sports, and Minister of Interior which he held for several years after the 2005 Amman bombings.

+Al-Fayez was a widower and had three children.
+He died on 9 April 2025, at the age of 79.